AndersDeath/diary2/000-current.md

 # 12 September - Donnerstag - Yerevan - 721 Tag der Einwanderung - Heat Sunny

 So, I finally got a message from my doctor.
 The final visit will be at Saturday just the day before my departure.
 These news were hard to me because I would like to have at least one day additionally.
 Unfortunately i will not be a case.
 I hope everything will be nice.
+Ksuhsa were in dentist's cabinet again and finished her treatment.